-This year’s Alcohol Awareness Week runs from 16th to 22nd November.
+The 2016 Alcohol Awareness Week will run from 14th to 20th November.

 It’s estimated that the cost of alcohol on society costs £21billion.
 The aim of Alcohol Awareness Week is to get people thinking about alcohol – how it affects us as individuals, families, communities and society as a whole.